-The Intramural Sports Program provides an opportunity for students of all grade levels to participate in organized athletics.
-Under faculty supervision, grade-level leagues are formed for touch football, basketball, and indoor ball.
-In each sport, homeroom teams compete against each other in games held during the lunch period.
+The Intramural Sports Program provides an opportunity for students of all grade levels to participate in recreational sports.
+Under faculty supervision, grade-level leagues are formed for flag football, basketball, and senior cabbageball as well as other possibilities throughout the year.
+In each sport, teams compete against each other in games held during the lunch period.